-The problem with the human condition isn’t lack of education, inadequate resources, or insufficient self-effort: it’s a matter of the heart.
+The problem with the human condition isn’t lack of education, inadequate resources, or insufficient self-effort; it’s a matter of the heart.
 Alistair Begg explains that by nature, every human being is corrupted by sin, and we cannot understand ourselves, our neighbors, or our culture without first wrestling with this truth.
-Those who are in Christ are radically transformed from darkness to light as the Spirit of God reveals the Son of God through the work of the Word of God.
+Those who are in Christ are radically transformed from darkness to light as the Spirit of God reveals the Son of God through the work of God’s Word.

 Sermon Transcript: Print

 We’re going to read this morning from Ephesians chapter 5.
 I invite you to turn there and follow along as I read.
 And we’ll read from verse 1:

 “Therefore be imitators of God, as beloved children.
 And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.